jowodo/readings/toread.md

 - **The Oxford Handbook of african archellogy** by *Paul Lane Peter Mitchell* OUP
 - **The Miseducation of the Negro** by *Dr. Carter G. Woodson* (1933)
 - **The Invisible Man** by *Ralph Ellison* (1952)
+- **Vénus Noire: Black Women and Colonial Fantasies in Nineteenth-Century France** by *Robin Mitchell*

 ## AFRO # Remi Tchokothe
 - *Scholastique Mukasonga* - **Cockroaches**